 Atticus DeProspo’s practice focuses on complex litigation at the trial and appellate levels.
 Atticus has represented individuals and corporate clients in high-stakes matters in federal and state courts around the country.
 Atticus has experience in a broad range of substantive areas, including sports law, administrative law, criminal law, federal statutory interpretation, separation-of-powers questions, First Amendment, state consumer protection laws, antitrust, and contract law.

 Atticus has litigated cases against the Consumer Financial Protection Bureau, State Attorneys General, the federal government, state governments, and major corporations.
-Atticus has argued before the U.S. Court of Appeals for the Seventh Circuit, the U.S. District Court for the District of Utah, and the Appellate Court of Maryland.
-Atticus has represented individuals and corporate clients in high-stakes matters in federal and state courts around the country.
+Atticus has argued before the U.S. Court of Appeals for the Seventh Circuit, U.S. Court of Appeals for the Eighth Circuit, the U.S. District Court for the District of Utah, and the Appellate Court of Maryland.

 Atticus joined Williams & Connolly as an associate in 2021.
 Before joining the firm, Atticus clerked for Judge Steven J. Menashi of the United States Court of Appeals for the Second Circuit and for Chief Judge L. Scott Coogler of the United States District Court for the Northern District of Alabama.